 The REI Co-Op Camp 9 is a no-frills bushcraft tarp ideal for occasional weekend warriors.
 It’s made of 75D polyester, which is nice because it won’t stretch when wet.
-However, it’s not as durable as ripstop nylon, making it better suited for campsites than the backcountry.
+However, it’s not as durable as ripstop, making it better suited for campsites than the backcountry.

 The tarp is square, so it provides maximum coverage and can be pitched a number of ways.
 Speaking of the pitch, the no-sag design of the Camp 9 and its dual-layer reinforced main corner grommets help it maintain a taut pitch, resulting in greater stability and protection from leaks.

-There are six guy lines in all, which means there are six anchor points.
+There are six guy out points in all, which means there are six anchor points.
 While more would be helpful for even greater strength and support, there are enough to make it reasonably secure in everything but severe weather.

 Bottom-Line: The REI Co-Op Camp 9 offers a robust design and reasonable protection without breaking the bank.
 If you’re an occasional weekend backpacker who rarely goes off the beaten path for more than a day or two, it’s worth a look.

 If you’ve been inspired by “Into the Wild,” “Wild,” or any other “wild” film to give thru-hiking a go, the Thru-Hiker 100 Wing will work just fine.
 Equally suited for the Appalachian and Pacific Crest trails or to serve as a lightweight shelter for a weekend backpacking trip, the Thru-Hiker is a personal favorite, and for a good reason.